 - Project proposal of no more than 1,250 words

-- Project budget that details the costs associated with the proposed activities
+- Budget that details the costs associated with the proposed activities; Use this Budget Template

 - Personal statement of no more than 1,000 words

 - Up to three letters of recommendation from faculty, advisors, or mentors